 The final products ended up being simple and bold, and the students were very proud of the work they did!

 Want the full Islamic art for kids lesson?
-Buy the Islamic art and architecture lesson in my online store or join The Resource Library for Art Teachers to get this lesson and many more for one membership fee.
+Buy the Islamic art and architecture lesson in my online store or join The Curated Connections Library to get this lesson and many more for one membership fee.

 If you like this post, you may also like: